DmitriBogdanov/UTL/docs/module_time.md

 > void stop() noexcept;
 >```

-Stops the timer returning it to a default state.
+Stops the timer, returning it to a default state.

 > ```cpp
 > duration    elapsed()        const;